MottZilla/SOTN_XB_RANDO/README.md

 1. Obtain SotN Usa XBLA package file.
 Should be named: 9F2DAA064D494AA82B43B65362C59E9B89A88F8F58 It should have a CRC32 value of: CBC68CD8

-2. Use the program wxPirs to extract the files to a folder.
+2. Use the program wxPirs to extract the files from the SotN XBLA package file to a folder.

 3. Use the program XexTool to decrypt the default.xex file.

 Once you have your folder with the extracted files and decrypted the default.xex file you do not need to do steps 1 through 3 again.